Skip to content

 How and where to get help

-Any exposure to gambling can impact your physical and mental health, your wellbeing, your money, relationships, education, or your job.
-The impact can range from manageable to severe.
+Exposure to gambling can impact your physical and mental health, your wellbeing, your money, relationships, education, or your job.

-Gambling addiction is a recognised mental health condition.
-Symptoms include not being able to stop gambling despite wanting to and being preoccupied with thinking about gambling.
+If you are seeking gambling help, the most important thing to understand is that gambling addiction is a recognised mental health condition and it is not a personal failure.
+Symptoms include not being able to stop gambling despite wanting to and being constantly preoccupied with thinking about gambling.

 Gambling harms are caused by addictive products designed by the gambling industry to make you want to gamble and to keep you gambling.
 These harms are not your fault.